 When a student requests to be withdrawn from the University, that student is also withdrawn from all courses in which the student may be currently registered.
-A student who voluntarily wishes to withdraw from the University should complete and submit a Withdrawal Form on GLife (click the change) withdraw link).
+A student who voluntarily wishes to withdraw from the University should complete and submit a Withdrawal Form on GLife.
 When using this form, the student should specifically indicate the intention of withdrawing from the University on the Withdrawal Form.
 A student may request a University withdrawal at any time.
 The withdrawal is considered to have occurred on the date the student officially notifies Grantham of his/her intent to withdraw by submitting the withdrawal form or by indicating his or her intention to withdraw to a University employee or official via written or verbal communication.
 This is the date of determination (DOD) used to compute the refund according to institutional policy.

-University Withdrawal - Involuntary/Administrative Withdrawal from the University
+UNIVERSITY WITHDRAWAL - INVOLUNTARY/ Administrative withdrawal from the University